MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/sign-up-preview-subscription.md

 > [!IMPORTANT]
 > Only one person (tenant administrator) in an organization must perform this task.
 If you aren't the person who is subscribing to this release, wait until your organization has been signed up and you've received your user credentials.
 Then continue with the procedure.

 1. Finance and Operations applications and Retail are available only to existing Microsoft Dynamics 365 channel partners and customers who are currently enrolled in the Business Ready Enhancement Plan (BREP) service plan.
-For information on trial versions, see [PartnerSource Business Center](https://businesscenter.mbs.microsoft.com/#contentdetail/Microsoft_Dynamics_AX_Public_Preview).
+To subscribe, visit [PartnerSource Business Center](https://businesscenter.mbs.microsoft.com/#contentdetail/Microsoft_Dynamics_AX_Public_Preview).
 2. On the **Account setup** page, in the **Country or region** field, select the country or region.
 3. Follow the wizard and prompts to complete the sign-up, until you reach the last step.